 • New directors are appointed.

 • Changes in position or cessation of employment of the TSS / 457 visa holder

 Such changes must be notified within 28 days of the change occurring

-Under the Employer Nomination Scheme, one of the common pathways to permanent residence is available for 457 visa holders who have worked for their sponsoring employer for at least two years.
-However, a change to the structure or legal status of the sponsoring employer within the two year priority could mean that their employment cannot be counted and the two year period re-set.
+Under the Employer Nomination Scheme, one of the common pathways to permanent residence is available for TSS / 457 visa holders who have worked for their sponsoring employer for at least three years.
+However, a change to the structure or legal status of the sponsoring employer within the two year period could mean that their employment cannot be counted and the two year period re-sets.

-Permission to Work Immigration compliance is not restricted to 457 visa holders.
-If new employment contracts are being issued, organisations must ensure that all employees continue to have permission to work, even those employees believed to be Australian citizens or permanent residents.
+Immigration compliance is not restricted to TSS / 457 visa holders.
+If new employment contracts are being issued, organisations must ensure that all employees continue to have permission to work in accordance with the terms of that contract, even those employees believed to be Australian citizens or permanent residents.

 The Migration Agency can help your company during a corporate restructure.
-We offer a range of services, including specialist visa assistance, briefings and advice, and reviews of policies and procedures.
+We offer a range of services, including strategic advice and planning, specialist visa assistance, briefings and advice, and reviews of policies and procedures.

 For information, call us now on (02) 8896 6056 or contact us by email email@example.com.